One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 “Or the Mather family in the United States.
 In the Sun Order’s oral history, the story is that the original Puritan had to leave England to break into a more inner circle.
 The Mathers are even rumored to have their shelter for this world’s doomsday: a building named after them on the Harvard campus in Cambridge.”

-The Saburian king tapped his ring to summon a guard.
+The king nodded and tapped his ring to summon a guard.

-Garcia asked, “So you don’t want genetic testing on Queen Noru’s pregnancy to know which of the two implanted embryos survived?”
+“Last question, Sir,” Garcia said.
+“So you don’t want genetic testing on Queen Noru’s pregnancy to know which of the two implanted embryos survived?”

 He had emailed Mary to let her know that his son might be coming to New York for a summer wedding next year.

-“George can stay with me along with your doctor friend,” Mary had promptly replied.
+“George can stay with me along with your doctor friend,” Mary promptly replied.